 Most of the probability and statistical theory in this class will be taught in the context of "Monte Carlo simulation'' (which we do not expect you to know prior to the course).
 We will write computer programs to verify, or substitute for, more difficult formal mathematical proofs.
 This intuitive technique will make it much easier to understand and to implement new statistical methods.

 In addition to the final paper, you will have to complete weekly problem sets.
-We are going to be using the WebAssign platform for assigning problem sets electronically.
+We are going to be using the Quizzes tool on Canvas for assigning problem sets electronically.
 We strongly encourage students to work together on the problem sets, but the work that you turn in must ultimately be your own.
-Problem sets are to be submitted using WebAssign each week by the beginning of section (Wednesday 7PM).
-Immediately after section the full solution key will be posted so you can review your answers.
+Problem sets must be submitted each week by the beginning of section (Wednesday 6PM).
+The full solution key will be posted so you can review your answers.
 Because we will be posting answer/solution keys immediately after deadlines, late work will not receive any credit.
 You can still turn in late work for feedback and help learning the material.
 The problem sets - including looking at the solution keys - is an extremely important part of the learning process, so please keep up with the work!

 The main assignment is to write a research paper that replicates an existing piece of scholarship.
 The goal of the paper is to apply some advanced method to, or develop one for, a substantive problem in your field of study.
 You should aim to produce a publishable article, and, in fact, most students do publish their final paper in a scholarly journal.
 (I know it sounds hard, but that's only because you haven't learned some of the material we go over in class!)
 More information about the paper can be found at http://gking.harvard.edu/papers/.